 Some say that people change when there’s a death in the family.
 Your trust or will says this: “I leave my entire estate to my children to be divided equally.”
 Deciding how to divide the estate among the living children can be difficult.
 It is important to understand what the estate consists of.
 In a previous article, I wrote about the importance of having a list of assets, which is very helpful to locate your property.
+This is really important when you begin thinking about who you’ll be naming as beneficiaries.
 There are two different types of property outlined below.

 Below are a few ideas that may help with making a gift list:

 According to the legal dictionary, a gift bequest is defined as a gift of personal property owned by a decedent at the time of death which is directed by the decedent’s will.
 Without a list, your personal property may end up with someone other than you would have liked.
-Making gift bequests may eliminate the possibility of bringing up old wounds or creating new ones among your children.
+Consider gift bequests when naming beneficiaries.
+This may eliminate the possibility of bringing up old wounds or creating new ones among your children.

 It’s dollars and sense.
 It’s easy to divide dollars.
 It makes sense to create a Gift Bequest.
 Doing so could make a huge difference in the lives of your loved ones.
 We help our clients prepare for difficulties that may arise, even when they least expect it.